 Chromium (Cr), Arsenic (As), Lead (Pb) and Mercury (Hg) all recorded concentration levels below the relative limits of reporting (LOR) and ANZECC Trigger Values on both sampling occasions.
-However, cadmium (Cd) recorded a concentration of 0.0023mg/L at Lake Road during the August sampling occasion.
-This is above the HMTV of 0.002mg/L.
+However, cadmium (Cd) recorded a concentration of 0.0283mg/L at Grey Rd (BRN27) during the August sampling occasion.
+This is three times the ANZECC guideline and HMTV of 0.00842mg/L. This does not show up higher or lower in the river, so the source may come from a local drain.
+This will be continued to be monitored to identify whether this is a trend or a one off result.